BoldingBruggeman/neccton-fabm/README.md

 On Windows with Visual Studio/Intel Fortran, replace `$CONDA_PREFIX` with `%CONDA_PREFIX%`, and `make install` with `cmake --build . -t install --config Release`.

-On Linux and Mac, this will place the gotm executable at `$HOME/local/gotm/bin/gotm`.
-On Windows, it will be placed in `%LOCALAPPDATA%\gotm\bin\gotm.exe`.

 ## Source code editor

 We recommend using a code editor that knows about Fortran and Python.